kristinemlarson/gnssrefl/README.md

 No phase center offsets have been applied to reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

+At least one agency (JAXA) writes out 9999 values for unhealthy satellites.
+I should remove these satellites at the rinex2snr level, but currently (I believe) the code simply removes the satellites because the elevation angles are all very negative (-51).
+JAXA also has an incomplete number of GPS satellites in its sp3 files (removing the newer ones).
+It is unfortunate, but I cannot do anything about this.

 ### Utilities <a name="helper"></a>

 **daily_avg** is a utility for cryosphere people interested in computing daily snow